TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/004 Web API.md

 ### Tell the app to use authentication

-Add the following line anywhere above `app.Run()`, and below `var app = builder.Build();`:
+Add the following line anywhere above `app.Run()`, and below `var app = builder.Build();`.
+I have put it just under `app.UseHttpsRedirection();`.

 ```csharp
 app.UseAuthentication();
 ```

-This adds authentication middleware, i.e. somewhere between the Web API server recieves the request, and our controller endpoint is called, a class will now handle authentication checks, and if the caller is not authenticated or authorized as required, a "401 - Unauthorized" error will be returned to the caller.
+This adds authentication middleware, i.e. somewhere between the Web API server receives the request, and our controller endpoint is called, a class will now handle authentication checks, and if the caller is not authenticated or authorized as required, a "401 - Unauthorized" error will be returned to the caller.

 ### Tell the app to accept requests from the browser

-Next, add the following code anywhere above `app.Run()` and below `var app = builder.Build();`:
+Next, add the following code anywhere above `app.Run()` and below `var app = builder.Build();`.
+I have put it just under the code you inserted before.

 ```csharp
 app.UseCors(x => x